Your content marketing team should include the following roles:

 If you want to reach your audience in a meaningful way, you have to do it on their level in the places they inhabit, in the formats they most prefer.

-Leadership needs to stress the importance of content marketing not just as a marketing goal, but as a company philosophy.
+Leadership needs to stress the importance of content marketing, not just as a marketing goal, but as a company philosophy.

 Without leadership on board, the rest of the company won’t see content marketing as a priority and will often push back on helping the marketing team.

-Also, sales should be using the content the marketing team is creating to better help prospects get detailed answers to their questions, thus helping prospects close as customers faster.
+Sales should be using the content the marketing team is creating to better help prospects get detailed answers to their questions, thus helping prospects close as customers faster.
 We call this process assignment selling.

-When the sales team and the marketing team are working in sync, the marketing team always has a wealth of relevant content to create, and sales gets a stockpile of content to use as they nurture leads to closing.
+When the sales team and the marketing team are working in sync, the marketing team always has a wealth of relevant content to create, and the sales team gets a stockpile of content to use as they nurture leads to closing.

 You don’t have to fill every single one of these positions.
 Many of these responsibilities can be held by a single person or shared by a group.

-But again, the more duties you put on an employee’s plate, the further stretched they’ll be and the longer it will take to see results.
+But again, the more duties you put on an employee’s plate, the further stretched they’ll be, and the longer it will take to see results.

-However, if I was only able to hire three of these positions, I’d start with a content manager, a writer, and a videographer (and of course, get buy-in from sales and leadership).
+If I was only able to hire three of these positions, I’d start with a content manager, a writer, and a videographer (and of course, get buy-in from sales and leadership).
 Those three can cover the most important bases for ensuring your company is creating the most relevant and helpful content your audience needs.

 Once your team is ready to grow, I’d fill the additional roles as the need and budget arises.